 Education is a process which provides knowledge, competencies, values, and life skills to the targeted beneficiaries.
-The process aims at preparing a pupil to survive in his or her environment and to participate fully in community and national development activities.
-One of the goals of education in Tanzania is to offer quality education that enables graduates to participate fully in enhancing initiatives by the government to boost the national economy aiming at attaining the middle income and industrial economy by 2025.
+The process aims at preparing a pupil to survive within his or her environment, and to participate fully in community and national development activities.
+One of the goals of education in Tanzania is to offer quality education that enables graduates to participate fully in enhancing initiatives by the government to boost the national economy to attain a middle income and industrial economy by 2025.
 This is the goal that the Standard I-VII Curriculum for Primary Education intends to achieve.
-Moreover, it aims at cultivating broader experience to the pupil and emphasizing learner-centred teaching and learning methods.
-The methods address the needs of all learners, irrespective of their differences.
-This curriculum focuses on developing the pupil in all domains of learning: spiritually, ethically, mentally, physically and socially.
+Moreover, the curriculum aims at cultivating broader experience to the pupil and emphasizing learner-centred teaching and learning.
+Learner-centred methods address the needs of all learners, irrespective of their differences.
+This curriculum focuses on equipping the pupil in all domains of learning: spiritual, ethical, mental, physical, and social.

-This curriculum has been prepared to meet the requirements for the pupil to acquire the necessary competencies at primary education level.
-Therefore, it is in line with the Education Act No.25 of 1978 as well as the national and international declarations.
-I hope that the contents of this curriculum will guide implementers through utilizing the opportunity to enable the pupil to acquire the necessary competencies for survival in their environment.
+This curriculum has been prepared to fulfil the requirements for the pupil to acquire the necessary competencies at primary education level.
+Therefore, the curriculum is in line with Education Act No.25 as well as national and international declarations.
+I hope that the contents of this curriculum will guide implementers through utilizing the opportunity to facilitate the pupil to acquire the necessary competencies for survival in their environment.
 Success in learning will be assessed by considering the pupil's ability to perform a task and do self-assessment.

-We live in the society whose needs are constantly changing due to changes in science, technology and economy.
-Thus, the curriculum will be constantly improved to keep pace with the changes that occur after the completion of one cycle of schooling; that is, seven years.
-The Tanzania Institute of Education (TIE), on behalf of the Ministry of Education, Science and Technology (MoEST), will be glad to receive comments from teachers and other education stakeholders on how to improve this curriculum.
+I understand that we live in a society whose needs are constantly changing due to changes in science, technology and the economy.
+Thus, the curriculum will be constantly improved to keep pace with the changes that occur after the completion of one cycle; that is, seven years.
+The Tanzania Institute of Education (TIE), on behalf of the Ministry of Education, Science and Technology (MoEST), will be glad to receive comments from teachers and other education stakeholders to improve this curriculum.
 All comments should be directed to the Director General of the Tanzania Institute of Education.